corsairmarks/combined_silfae_revisited/mod/README.md

 * 1.0.2 Random names for Beep-Boops
 * 1.0.3 Ensure correct `graphical_culture`
 * 1.1.0 Adjust Beep-Boops to work like regular empire
-    * Higher technology than starting tech
-    * Start with a special starbase that orbits their homeworld but is functionally equivalent to a regular starbase
+    * Start with a special starbase that orbits their homeworld but is functionally equivalent to a regular starbase (plus three defense platforms)
     * Can build ships with their starbase - they don't like you, so be very wary of their naval buildup
+    * Initializer description calls out that it is challenging

 ## Source Code